 As we say at Kibo, with a unified commerce platform: there is one order, one customer, one user experience across all touchpoints and experiences.

-• Manage the entire customer journey and access real-time customer insights from a single source of truth.
-Merchants can track shoppers across touchpoints and understand complex paths-to-purchase.
+- Manage the entire customer journey and access real-time customer insights from a single source of truth.
+Merchants can track shoppers across touchpoints and understand complex paths to purchase.
 Disparate systems are currently a major hurdle to unified commerce, with 48% of retailers saying they struggle to track customers across their organizations.

-• Deliver a true-to-brand customer experience without the burden of maintaining the technology infrastructure.
+- Deliver a true-to-brand customer experience without the burden of maintaining the technology infrastructure.
 Costs for web hosting, testing, and new feature development can be defrayed by using a unified cloud platform.

-• Two-thirds of merchants in a Kibo study said IT resource constraints posed an obstacle to implementing unified commerce.
+- Two-thirds of merchants in a Kibo study said IT resource constraints posed an obstacle to implementing unified commerce.
 A comprehensive platform alleviates this problem.
 With the entire customer journey visible via a single administrative console, marketers and merchandisers can enact changes quickly in response to market conditions.

-Unified Infrastructure Designed for Company Growth
+Unified Ecommerce Infrastructure Designed for Company Growth

-The benefits of an end-to-end commerce platform go beyond day-to-day operations.
+The benefits of an end-to-end unified commerce platform go beyond day-to-day operations.
 A modern platform built with a single code base arms merchants with increased agility.
-Future modifications and new features can rapidly be deployed on a unified platform, whereas with a daisy-chain array of stand-alone systems, updates can be slow and costly.
+Future modifications and new features can rapidly be deployed on a unified commerce platform, whereas with a daisy-chain array of stand-alone systems, updates can be slow and costly.

 Other technical advantages allow merchants to:

-• Develop rich customizations and leverage direct, native integrations.
-With less investment required for development, merchants can customize online shopping environments by opting in to modules that automatically inter-operate.
+- Develop rich customizations and leverage direct, native integrations.
+With less investment required for development, merchants can customize online shopping environments by opting into modules that automatically inter-operate.

-• Maximize technology investments with a modern, microservices-based platform built to scale.
+- Maximize technology investments with a modern, microservices-based platform built to scale.
 A unified platform built with agility in mind effectively future-proofs businesses.
 They can quickly add offerings and use headless architecture to develop presentation layers as new touchpoints are introduced.

-• Unified commerce platforms, like the Kibo Unified Commerce Platform, utilize machine learning at their core, allowing you to personalize and optimize existing touchpoints.
+- Unified commerce platforms, like the Kibo Unified Commerce Platform, utilize machine learning at their core, allowing you to personalize and optimize existing touchpoints.
 Or to launch new and exciting customer experiences altogether.

 The Advantages of Delivering Unified Customer Experiences